 Can I use any mooring?

-YELLOW – Private moorings, only vessels that have submitted an application and have been issued with the appropriate sticker can use these moorings.
+YELLOW – Private Licensee moorings.
+Only vessels that have submitted an application and have been issued with the appropriate sticker can use these moorings.

 Pecuniary penalties do apply for unauthorised use of a mooring.